GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Related Work

-\textbf{Lightweight index structures.} Researchers~\cite{GK11,GRS98} have been making use of classic compression techniques to drop repeated information stored in B+ Tree and R-Tree tree nodes.
-Although compressed indexes shrink the index size, they do not reduce the complexity of the index structure and even increase the query response time and maintenance time due to additional compression and decompression steps.
-Some other studies focus on succinct index structures which take advantage of data synopses from the indexed data and quickly skip irrelevant data.
+\textbf{Lightweight index structures.} Some other studies focus on succinct index structures which take advantage of data synopses from the indexed data and quickly skip irrelevant data.
 Column imprints~\cite{SK+13} utilizes the idea of cache conscious bitmap indexing to create a bit map for each zone.
-Block Range Indexes (BRIN)~\cite{SR+86} stores min/max values for each range of disk blocks.
+Block Range Indexes (BRIN) in Postgres stores min/max values for each range of disk blocks.
 Hippo~\cite{YS16} extends BRIN's idea but implements partial histograms in each range to decrease the query response time.
 Hentschel et al. propose Column Sketch\cite{HKI+18} that makes use of lossy compression to generate data synopses and hence accelerates table scan.
 BF-tree\cite{AA14} applies bloom filter in the leaf node of a B-Tree and hence reduces the storage overhead.
 However, these succinct index structures reduce the index storage overhead at the cost of additional query response time and cannot be easily tailored to complex geometries.